yegor256/blog/_drafts/read-only-master.md

 Mostly because the business has other priorities.
 Product owners do not understand the importance of a "clean build" and technical leaders can't buy time for fixing unit tests.
-Moreover, the code that broke them is already in `master` and, in most cases, already deployed to production and delivered to end-users.
-What's the urgency of fixing some tests if business value is already delivered?
+Moreover, the code that broke them was already in `master` and, in most cases, have been already deployed to production and delivered to end-users.
+What's the urgency of fixing some tests if business value was already delivered?

 In the end, most development teams don't take continuos integration alerts seriously.
-Jenkins of Travis are just fancy tools for them.
+Jenkins or Travis are just fancy tools for them.
 They play no role in the entire development and delivery pipeline.
 No matter what continuous integration server says, we still deliver new features to our end-users.
 We'll fix our build later.
 And it's only logical.